CoreyCole/datastar/LLM_context/alpine.ai.md

 data: </div>
 ```

-The key difference is that with DataStar:
+The key difference is that with Datastar:

 1. The server owns the UI state transitions through SSE events
 2. The server can send multiple updates in a single response